switchboard-xyz/switchboard/cli/README.md

-  --ledger                  enable ledger support --ledgerPath=<value>      HID path to the ledger --mainnetBeta             WARNING: use mainnet-beta solana cluster --programId=<value>       alternative Switchboard program ID to interact with --queueAuthority=<value>  alternative keypair to use for queue authority --stakeAmount=<value>     token amount to load into the oracle's staking wallet.
+  --ledger                  enable ledger support --ledgerPath=<value>      HID path to the ledger --mainnetBeta             WARNING: use mainnet-beta solana cluster --metadata=<value>        metadata of the oracle for easier identification --programId=<value>       alternative Switchboard program ID to interact with --queueAuthority=<value>  alternative keypair to use for queue authority --stakeAmount=<value>     token amount to load into the oracle's staking wallet.